Truman Sports Complex: Arrowhead Stadium

-GEHA Field at Arrowhead Stadium, home of the National Football League's Kansas City Chiefs, opened in the fall of 1972.
+Arrowhead Stadium, home of the National Football League's Kansas City Chiefs, opened in the fall of 1972.
 George Halas called Arrowhead "the most revolutionary, futuristic sports complex I have ever seen."
 Fans occasionally refer to the stadium as "The Sea of Red" or simply just Arrowhead.
 The stadium is commonly referred to as the "Home of the CHIEFS" at the beginning of every home game.
 Arrowhead has long held a reputation for being one of, if not the, loudest outdoor stadium in the NFL due to the exuberance of the Chiefs' fans.
 In recent years, Arrowhead has competed with Lumen Field in Seattle for the loudest open-air stadium in the world, as certified by the Guinness Book of World Records.
 Kansas City briefly held the record when the crowd roar reached 137.5 decibels in a Chiefs victory over the Oakland Raiders on October 13, 2013; but Seattle's 12th Man broke the record only a few weeks later at 137.8 decibels.
 Arrowhead reclaimed the title, however, on September 29, 2014, when noise levels reached 142.2 decibels as the Chiefs defeated the New England Patriots on Monday Night Football.
+Arrowhead Stadium hosted several matches during the 2026 FIFA World Cup as Kansas City Stadium.